 - Kombucha: kombucha is started with a SCOBY: a symbiotic culture of bacteria (acetic and lactic acid) and yeasts.
 Tea and sugar are the base for the fermentation and the result is a fizzy beverage with just a hint of vinegar-like tang.

 - Miso: miso is a salty, umami-rich fermented soybean paste traditional to Japanese cuisine.
 Miso is fermented in a two-step process: Aspergillus oryzae mold is used to create the koji starter, then the koji is added to a soybean paste with salt, and left to ferment with yeast and bacteria.

-- Natto: is a fermented whole soybean dish common in Japanese cuisine.
+- Natto: A fermented whole soybean dish common in Japanese cuisine.
 It has a unique stringy texture that forms after aging a bacterial ferment of cooked soybeans.

-- Lacto-fermented Pickles: many vegetables can be fermented with lactic-acid producing bacteria found both on the vegetables and in our air, either by salting high water vegetables like cabbage or creating a brine for lower water vegetables like beets.
+- Lacto-fermented Pickles: many vegetables can be fermented with lactic-acid-producing bacteria found both on the vegetables and in our air, either by salting high water vegetables like cabbage or by creating a brine for lower water vegetables like beets.
 Salt is critical to lacto-fermentation as it blocks the growth of more harmful microbes while the lactic acid bacteria develop.

 - Sauerkraut: sauerkraut is a lacto-fermented cabbage pickle common in European cuisines.
 Cabbage is salted and then pressed to release its brine and left to ferment with lactic acid bacteria to produce a salty, tangy vegetable pickle.